Feast Festival

-Feast Festival is an LGBTI Festival held annually in the South Australian capital of Adelaide.
+Feast Festival is an LGBTI Festival held annually in November in the South Australian capital of Adelaide.
 The event is one of Australia's four major queer festivals, alongside Perth's Pride Festival, Melbourne's Midsumma and the Sydney Gay and Lesbian Mardi Gras.

+History

 Feast was founded in 1997 a by group of arts and community cultural workers.
-Margie Fischer, Damien Carey, Helen Bock and Luke Cutler worked together to create a community arts festival for the lesbian and gay community in Adelaide.
+Margie Fischer, Damien Carey, Helen Bock, and Luke Cutler worked together to create a community arts festival for the lesbian and gay community in Adelaide.
 In 1999, cabaret theatre performer Paul Capsis performed at the festival's opening concert.

 In November 2009, the lineup of singer/songwriters for Sing Out at the festival included Emily Davis, Vicki Bennett, and Ziggie Zertophf.
+In 2011 approximately 48,000 people attended Feast events, with another 40,000 tuning into the live radio broadcast from Picnic in the Park with Joy 94.9.

 In 2016, Dannii Minogue was the headline act for the opening night street party.

-In 2011 approximately 48,000 people attended Feast events, with another 40,000 tuning into the live radio broadcast from Picnic in the Park with Joy 94.9.
+A short documentary film was researched, created and exhibited as part of Feast’s 25th anniversary in 2022.

 Financial difficulties

 Feast Festival has faced increased financial difficulties in recent years.
 In 2014, its accumulated deficit more than doubled, from $29,521 in 2013 to $79,175 in 2014.
 In May 2015, Feast Festival made its Artistic Director, Catherine Fitzgerald, redundant in what was described as part of "a recent review of operational requirements in response to financial constraints".
+A review was not even conducted.
+Many board members resigned in protest.
 The decision, and subsequent festival, received criticism from the LGBTIQ community, including from the festival co-founder Helen Bock.
 This left the festival without artistic leadership, to be led by the General Manager, Cassandra Liebeknecht and Chair of the Board, Joshua Rayner.
 In September 2016, General Manager, Cassandra Liebeknecht was suspended on full pay pending an investigation while the board investigated allegations of unprofessional conduct, and was criticized for incompetence and breaking relationships with arts and LGBTIQ community.
 She later resigned before the investigation was completed leaving the Festival in a very precarious financial situation.

 In 2016 the organisation was "bailed out" by Arts South Australia Executive Director Peter Louca following the "significant unreported losses".

 The Festival aims to keep a balance between government funding, business sponsorship, earned income, individual giving and fundraising in supporting its revenue needs for each Festival and currently receives funding support from government as follows: